 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: HIGH

-High Country News describes its mission as “to inform and inspire people to act on behalf of the West’s land, air, water and inhabitants, and to create what Wallace Stegner called “a society to match the scenery.”
+High Country News describes its mission as “to inform and inspire people to act on behalf of the West’s land, air, water, and inhabitants, and to create what Wallace Stegner called “a society to match the scenery.”

 In review, High Country News is subscription-based, so we could only review a limited number of articles.
 High Country News generally utilizes minimally loaded emotional language in their headlines, such as “Arizona agency angers Colorado River users upstream.”
 They also use credible sources such as grist.org, usbr.gov, cpr.org (Colorado public radio), usbr.gov, and helenair.com.
 High Country News also republishes stories from Grist and The Conversation.
 Story selection leans left as most articles are related to the environment and conservation.

 Failed Fact Checks

 Overall, we rate High Country News Left-Center biased due to story selection that favors left-leaning causes and is highly factual based on proper sourcing.
 (M. Huitsing 5/7/2018) Updated (02/01/2022)

 Last Updated on May 24, 2023 by Media Bias Fact Check